Kinzel/k_rrenko/README.md

 ## Creator Comments

 Gaps in xts will create abnormal bricks in the plot.
 Plot work perfectly in smooth continuous time-series.
+The table (krenko) is not affected.

 ## Changelog

 ### 0.1.1 - 2019-01-22
-* There are some bugs, but working fine.
+* Working fine.

 ### 0.1.0 - 2019-12-13
 * Experimental use only.